 Horses are impressive animals: they are 5 to 15 times larger, 20 to 40 times more powerful, and 3 to 4 times faster than a human.
 Working with horses is one of very few instances where a smaller, weaker predator animal (a human) attempts to control the movements of a larger, stronger prey animal (a horse).
 They make ideal teaching partners because they are also; curious, observant, sensitive, straightforward, willing and honest.
 Horses have no hidden agendas.

 Horses are social animals: in their natural environment they live in herds for reasons of defense and procreation.
 Beyond their natural instincts, there are rules and procedures involved with living in a herd that horses must learn in order to get along.
 Herds are hierarchical: there is typically a dominant mare and a dominant stallion: members of the herd readily accept their leadership because it is in their best interest to live within the protective confines of the herd.
 Because there is no formal language and very little parental guidance, horses must learn by observation, trial and feedback.
 Survival in the herd depends heavily on the ability to observe and respond to non-verbal cues.
 Survival in the wild requires the horse to assess danger quickly so that they may take evasive action using their best defense -- running away from the threat.
 It is this very propensity that makes them extraordinary reflectors of human behavior; they can read people and their intentions to a remarkable degree, and typically react in a clearly observable manner.
 In spite of their size, strength, and speed, they are easily trainable and can become great friends: this combination has made the horse an invaluable partner in human endeavor over many centuries.
 Horses quickly learn to trust a friendly human as 'Horse Whisperer' Monty Roberts' relates in his wonderful book, The Man Who Listens To Horses; stimulus generalization then takes over and the horse learns to trust humans in general.
 Horses typically have a wonderful work ethic and will accept leadership from a human provided a respectful relationship is established.
+Recent studies have confirmed that horses can detect and respond to emotions and expressions by humans - even from photographs!
 This is the horses' genetic heritage.

 How Does It Work?